amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

   | n → n * (n - 1)!
 ```

-The backquote operator can be used to convert an ordinary, binary function `func a b` to an infix function.
+The backquote operator can be used to convert an ordinary, binary function `func` to an infix function.
 This infix function can then be alias to a symbolic operator.

 ```
-func a b → ...
+func : 𝛼 → 𝛼 → 𝛼 | a b → ...
 _⊛_ : `func`
 ...
 x ⊛ y ## same as calling func x y